leewtai/leewtai.github.io/courses/stat_computing/README.md

 - We use the 2 booleans to subset `df` by rows to get the records that were from Idaho and after 2000.

 #### Plotting
-Data visualization is a field in itself so we will only cover the basics for histograms and scatter plots.
+Data visualization is a field in itself so we will only cover the basics for scatter plots, using the `plot()` function.

-The first thing about plotting is to realize the number of choices available and how these choices can affect the interpretation or message of the graph.

 ```r
 plot(idaho$year, idaho$yield_bu_per_ac)